Hatha Yoga | History, Mythology, and Science

 Evolution Through the Ages

-Hatha Yoga continued to evolve through the ages, integrating with other yoga traditions such as Raja Yoga.
+Hatha Yoga evolved through the ages, integrating with other yoga traditions such as Raja Yoga.
 The practice spread across India and beyond, adapting to different cultural contexts.
-The impact of colonialism and modernization brought both challenges and opportunities, leading to a resurgence of interest in the 20th century.
+Colonialism and modernization brought challenges and opportunities, leading to a resurgence of interest in the 20th century.

 II.
 Timeline of Hatha Yoga